mustafahoda/flask-by-example/README.md

 # flask-by-example
 A flask app that implements a RedisQueue, AngularJS Frontend and Heroku Cloud.
-Good practice that allowed me to implement a Flaks app in local, staging and prod environments on the Heroku Cloud.
+Good practice that allowed me to implement a Flaks app in local, staging and prod environments.

 # Inspiration
 Wanted to get experience with Redis Queues on a Python Environment.
 I found this amazing 8 part [tutorial](https://realpython.com/flask-by-example-part-1-project-setup/)